asdf178/asdf178.github.io/_posts/2025-06-25-jekyll-remainder.md

      nav: "docs"
    date: YYYY-MM-DD HH:MM:SS
    toc: false # If you want to turn off TOC(Table of Contents) for a specific post, add this line.
    pin: true # Pin one or more posts to the top of the home page
+   header: # 미리보기 이미지
+     teaser: /assets/images/my-awesome-post-teaser.jpg
    searh: false # Can't find this blog through search
    ---
    ```